 Amazon Echo vs Google Nest: Which is better right now?

-Of course, Amazon hasn’t kept its arms crossed this whole time.
-Let’s take a look at the similarities and differences in this Amazon Echo vs Google Nest battle.
-Keep in mind this is just a general comparison of different Google Nest and Echo products, meant to help you decide which ones might suit you personally.
+Amazon hasn’t kept its arms crossed of course, so the Amazon Echo vs Google Nest battle rages on.
+Keep in mind this is just a general comparison of different Echo and Nest products, meant to help you decide which ones might suit you personally.

 Related: The best smart speakers you can buy